Regional Greenhouse Gas Reduction Plan (Climate Pollution Reduction Grant)

 Priority Climate Action Plan

-The Priority Climate Action Plan (PCAP) is now available!
 The PCAP report, the first deliverable under the planning grant, covers the entire geographic extent of the four-county Southeast Florida Region (Broward, Miami-Dade, Monroe, and Palm Beach counties), the 109 municipalities within this four-county region, as well as the Miccosukee and Seminole Tribal Governments jurisdictions.
 The region contains a population of nearly 6.2 million people.

 The priority greenhouse gas (GHG) reduction measures contained within this PCAP should be construed as broadly available to any entity within this geographic extent eligible for receiving funding under the EPA’s Climate Pollution Reduction Grants (CPRG) program.